leamas/lpf/README.md

 ## The GUI way

 An alternative way without using any CLI magic:
-   - Install lpf-msttcore-fonts
+   - Install lpf-msttcore-fonts.
-   - Start the lpf-gui program
+   - Start the lpf-gui program (under "System Tools" in old-fashioned menus).
-   - Select "Build all" and watch the package being built and installed after some dialogs (see screenshots)
+   - Push "Build all" and watch the package being built and installed after some dialogs (see screenshots).

 ## lpf package licecycle